-College is important for many reasons, including long-term financial gain, job stability, career satisfaction and success outside of the work.
+College is important for many reasons, including long-term financial gain, job stability, career satisfaction and success outside of work.
 College is also an opportunity to meet new people, explore your interests, and grow as a person!

 With more and more occupations requiring advanced education, a college degree is critical to your success in today’s workforce.